WNEW-FM: HD radio operations

 In April 2003, WNEW-FM launched the "Blink" format, describing itself as "The first FM station in New York to broadcast in high definition radio."

 WNEW-HD2 was launched in 2006 as a simulcast of all-news sister station 1010 WINS.
 On April 12, 2008, WNEW-HD2 (as WWFS-HD2) flipped to a rock format, under the branding of "102.7 WNEW" and the slogan "Where Rock Lives".
 In early October 2008, the WINS simulcast returned to 102.7 on WWFS-HD3.
-After WINS began simulcasting full-time on 92.3 FM (formerly WNYL) on October 27, 2022, the WINS simulcast would be dropped from the HD3 channel, and deactivating the HD3 channel entirely.
+After WINS began simulcasting full-time on 92.3 FM (formerly WNYL) on October 27, 2022, the WINS simulcast would be dropped from the HD3 channel, which was removed entirely.

 In 2009, the rock format on WWFS-HD2 switched to an alternative format from internet radio website last.fm known as "Last FM Discover", which aired on several CBS Radio owned HD subchannels.

 In November 2012, WWFS-HD2 flipped to an all-Christmas format.
 The Christmas format continued into January and early February.
 On February 7, 2013, the all-Christmas format changed to a mainstream smooth jazz format under the name "Smooth Jazz 102.7".
 The smooth jazz format was discontinued in February 2023, resulting in only an HD1 frequency available.

-In 2016, WNEW-HD4 (as WWFS-HD4) signed on with a Russian language format as "Russkaya Reklama."
+In 2016, WNEW-HD4 (as WWFS-HD4) signed on with a Russian language format as "Russkaya Reklama".
 In late 2017, this moved to WPLJ's HD2 sub-channel, where it remained until that station became a K-Love affiliate on May 31, 2019.

+In 2024, WNEW-HD2 returned to the air with Channel Q, which moved from WINS-FM's HD3 channel.
+In 2024 WNEW-FM HD3 returned on the air as talklinenetwork.com.